Cheers to Science! A Drinkable Feast of Beer, Biotechnology and Archaeology

 Participants

-Biomolecular Archeologist Patrick E. McGovern is the scientific director of the Biomolecular Archaeology Laboratory for Cuisine, Fermented Beverages, and Health at the University of Pennsylvania Museum, where he is also an adjunct professor of anthropology.
-In the popular imagination, he is known as the “Indiana Jones of ancient ales, wines, and extreme beverages.”
-More »
+Patrick McGovern is the scientific director of the Biomolecular Archaeology Project for Cuisine, Fermented Beverages, and Health at the University of Pennsylvania Museum in Philadelphia, where he is also an adjunct professor of anthropology.